 P -S remember to wash your mask after each use 🙂

-To check out my portfolio of natural skin and makeup, click here.
+Check out my professional makeup portfolio for great examples of natural skin and makeup.